Skip to main content

 - Support organizations in meeting grant reporting requirements

-Example* Create a "Program" category, enable it for all organizations, and organizations can then create instances like "After-School Tutoring", "Community Garden", "Housing Assistance", etc.
+Example* Create a "Program" dimension, enable it for all organizations, and organizations can then create instances like "After-School Tutoring", "Community Garden", "Housing Assistance", etc.

 Organizing by Location

-Create a "Location" category for organizations that operate in multiple locations:
+Create a "Location" dimension for organizations that operate in multiple locations:

 - Organizations can create instances for each location (e.g., "Downtown Office", "North Branch", "Mobile Unit")